Home

 • Whether the matrices are used in column-major or row-major order.

-$$ \begin{alignat}{1} R_x(\theta) &= \begin{bmatrix} 1 & 0 & 0 \\ 0 & \cos \theta & \sin \theta \\[3pt] 0 & -\sin \theta & \cos \theta \\[3pt] \end{bmatrix} \\[6pt] R_y(\theta) &= \begin{bmatrix} \cos \theta & 0 & -\sin \theta \\[3pt] 0 & 1 & 0 \\[3pt] \sin \theta & 0 & \cos \theta \\ \end{bmatrix} \\[6pt] R_z(\theta) &= \begin{bmatrix} \cos \theta & \sin \theta & 0 \\[3pt] -\sin \theta & \cos \theta & 0 \\[3pt] 0 & 0 & 1 \\ \end{bmatrix} \end{alignat} $$
+$$ \begin{alignat}{1} R_x(\theta) &= \begin{bmatrix} 1 & 0 & 0 \\ 0 & \cos \theta & \sin \theta \\ 0 & -\sin \theta & \cos \theta \\ \end{bmatrix} \\[6pt] R_y(\theta) &= \begin{bmatrix} \cos \theta & 0 & -\sin \theta \\ 0 & 1 & 0 \\ \sin \theta & 0 & \cos \theta \\ \end{bmatrix} \\[6pt] R_z(\theta) &= \begin{bmatrix} \cos \theta & \sin \theta & 0 \\ -\sin \theta & \cos \theta & 0 \\ 0 & 0 & 1 \\ \end{bmatrix} \end{alignat} $$

-Navigating the realm of CGI programming, one quickly realizes that the concepts of "right" and "wrong" are often not as black-and-white as they seem.
-If you're feeling bewildered by encountering different sets of equations in various resources, it's a natural part of the learning curve.
-Perhaps you've started with a book presenting one methodology, only to find contrasting approaches elsewhere, like on Scratchapixel.
-It's important to acknowledge that Scratchapixel strives to clarify the reasons behind these differences, emphasizing the significance of understanding the conventions in play.
+Navigating the realm of computer graphics programming, one quickly realizes that the concepts of "right" and "wrong" are often not as clear-cut as they seem.
+If you’re feeling bewildered by encountering different sets of equations in various resources, it’s not necessarily because they are wrong, but because the authors may use different conventions, leading to flipped signs on certain terms.
+So, before assuming an equation is incorrect, first check which conventions are being used.

 Figure 6: Using the left-hand coordinate system (left), curl your fingers around the axis of rotation to determine the direction of positive rotations.
-For the right-hand coordinate system, repeat with your right hand.
+For the right-hand coordinate system, repeat the process with your right hand.

 Synthesizing Rotation Matrices

-From the insights gained in the preceding chapter, we understand that the act of multiplying matrices effectively amalgamates their transformation effects.
-With the knowledge of how to enact rotations around each cardinal axis, we are now equipped to craft more intricate rotational dynamics by combining \(R_x\), \(R_y\), and \(R_z\) matrices.
-For instance, if the aim is to first rotate a point around the x-axis followed by the y-axis, this can be achieved by creating two matrices from \(R_x\) and \(R_y\) and merging them through matrix multiplication (\(R_x * R_y\)) to forge a composite \(R_{XY}\) matrix that embodies both rotations:
+From the insights gained in the preceding chapter, we understand that multiplying matrices effectively combines their transformation effects.
+With the knowledge of how to perform rotations around each cardinal axis, we are now equipped to create more intricate rotational dynamics by combining \(R_x\), \(R_y\), and \(R_z\) matrices.
+For instance, if the goal is to first rotate a point around the x-axis, followed by the y-axis, this can be achieved by constructing two matrices, \(R_x\) and \(R_y\), and merging them through matrix multiplication (\(R_x \times R_y\)) to create a composite \(R_{XY}\) matrix that incorporates both rotations.

 $$R_{XY} = R_X * R_Y$$

-It's crucial to note that the sequence of rotations significantly impacts the outcome.
-Rotating a point initially around the x-axis and subsequently around the y-axis typically yields a distinct result compared to performing these rotations in the reverse order.
-This principle of rotation order is a fundamental aspect in many 3D modeling and animation software like Maya, 3DSMax, Softimage, and Houdini, where users can specify the rotation sequence, such as xyz, among other configurations.
+This is a key property of matrix multiplication, and it's important to remember when dealing with transformations in computer graphics.
+The order in which matrices are multiplied affects the outcome.
+This principle of rotation order is a fundamental aspect in many 3D modeling and animation software like Maya, 3DSMax, Softimage, and Houdini, where users can specify the rotation sequence, such as xyz, or zyx among other configurations.

 Introducing the Translation Matrix